Addybuddy9/Adobe_1A_Hack_the_Horizon/README.md

 - High throughput; supports parallel batch processing.
 - Minimal, secure dependencies (mainly PyMuPDF and standard libraries).
 - Advanced support for multilingual documents, broadening real-world applicability.

-If you have any questions or wish to contribute, please contact the maintainers.
-Thank you for your interest in this project.